 Defines how to treat sources for combining criteria VOC and hazardous air pollutants (HAP) together.
 See Section 2.9.5, "Combine toxics and criteria inventories" [55] for more detail.
-Once it is set, it will override the setting of SMK_NHAPEXCLUDE_YN.

 - ALL: Treate all sources as integrated if a toxics inventory has been provided.
 Does not require an NHAPEXCLUDE file - NONE: Treat all sources as non-integrate if a toxics inventory has been provided.
 Does not require an NHAPEXCLUDE file - PARTIAL: Read the NHAPEXCLUDE cross-reference file and either include or exclude the specified sources from the NONHAP[VOC|TOG] calculation depending on the header of the NHAPEXCLUDE file.
-See Section 8.10.6, "NHAPEXCLUDE: NonHAP VOC calculation inclusions/exclusions file" [480]. - SMK_SOURCE: See description in Section 6.2.3.2, "Input Environment Variables" [232] - SMK TMPDIR: [default: .]
+See Section 8.10.6, "NHAPEXCLUDE: NonHAP VOC calculation inclusions/exclusions file" [480]. - SMK_SOURCE: See description in Section 6.2.3.2, "Input Environment Variables" [230] - SMK_TMPDIR: [default: .]